-Now you will head for Jounieh along the coast until you reach Naher el Kaleb (Dog River).
+Now you will head for Jounieh along the coast until you reach Nahr el Kalb (Dog River).
 You will have to go over the bridge to cross the river, then under the highway to get back to your main trail, closer to the coast.
-If you have time, take a look at the historic wall where invading armies have marked their passage, finally ending with the seal declaring Lebanon’s independence on the 22nd of November 1943.
-Keep on pedaling, past Kaslik and its residential buildings till you reach central Jounieh and the old city.
+If you have time, take a look at the historic wall where invading armies have marked their passage, finally ending with the seal declaring Lebanon’s independence in 1943.
+Keep on pedaling past Kaslik and its residential buildings until you reach central Jounieh and the old city.
 Take a well-deserved break in one of the many restaurants.
 Have a snack and some juice for energy.

-You are half way there, and now that you’re all rested, it’s time to hit the road towards Jbeil.
+You are half way there and now that you’re all rested it’s time to hit the road towards Byblos.
 After you’ve crossed Jounieh’s old town, pass by the Telepherique and Maameltein area until you reach the Casino du Liban.
 As you continue towards Tabarja, you will notice an inclination in the road, meaning you will need extra effort to pedal for about half a kilometer.
-It will be all worth it, once you reach the top.
+It will be all worth it once you reach the top.
 The scenery will change and you will ease on down into the coastal villages, with their historic houses and red roofs.
-Jbeil is a wonderful coastal city and worth spending some time in.
+Byblos is a wonderful coastal city and worth spending some time in.
 Grab lunch at the old souk or next to the port.

 Step 7 Jbeil to Batroun

-You still have about 12 to 16 kilometers of cycling before you reach your final destination, but this is the best stretch of the whole trip.
+You still have about 12 to 16kms of cycling before you reach your final destination but this is the best stretch of the whole trip.
 There are no inclinations and greenery surrounds you.
-Once you get to Batroun, reward yourself with a cold beer at Pierre and Friends or try their famous fresh lemonade.
+Once you get to Batroun, reward yourself with a cold beer at Pierre and Friends or try the town’s famous lemonade.

 Then once you pass Safra, the treasure box is opened.
 Fidar, forgotten by time but proud of its marine past and present.
-Jbeil, with its millennial charm, a detour of the port is a must.
-Amchit with Furn el Sabaya, well worth a stop for its exquisite mankousheh and signature mouwaraqa sweet.
+Byblos, with its millennial charm, a detour of the port is a must.
+Amchit with Furn el Sabaya, well worth a stop for its exquisite manouche and signature mouwaraqa sweet.

 After Camping Amchit take the small road by the side of the sea and you will find yourself in surreal surroundings, an area completely abandoned over the surf.
-Marvels of architecture, bridges built by the Australian and British Corps after WWII that you pass time and time again without ever noticing.
-The beautiful costal houses of the Monsef area hiding behind their walls of bougainvillea.
+Marvels of architecture, bridges built by the Australian and British Corps after World War Two that you pass time and time again without ever noticing.
+The beautiful coastal houses of the Monsef area hiding behind their walls of bougainvillea.

-Reward yourself with a thirst quenching lemonade from Le Garage.
+Reward yourself with a thirst-quenching lemonade.
 For those who can continue towards Rachana following the trail of northern wines and pay a well-deserved visit to one of the wineries, with their Botrys grapes from ancient Greece.
-If you are not in the mood for wine then take a liberating dive in the azure sea followed by a laid back meal at the charming Jamal restaurant with its Beiruti clientele or at Chez Maguy’s delightful so called shack.
+If you are not in the mood for wine then take a liberating dive in the azure sea followed by a laid-back meal at the charming Jamal restaurant with its Beiruti clientele or at the delightful yet simple Chez Maguy.
 End the day by watching the sunset over the Phoenician wall or from the terrace of the Lady of the Sea Church.
-Yes, I guess it is true what they say there is nothing to see or do in Lebanon, that is if you don’t make the effort to do so…

 Where to rent your bike